 If you’re staying for the summer or a resident of Anglesey, you might want to travel further afield some days.
 Anglesey’s proximity to major cities like Bangor, Chester and Manchester provides the perfect location for a day out by train.
 Holyhead’s train station is accessible by the 23 bus, and provides a direct line to those 3 major cities; ideal for a day spent shopping in their extensive retail areas, and an abundance of other attractions and restaurants to ensure your day is as fun-filled as possible.

 The golfing enthusiasts amongst us may fancy a more local day out at Holyhead Golf Club.
 Open to non-member visitors, the club is accessible by the 23 bus from Bryn Mor taking around 35 minutes to reach the Penrhyngeiriol stop and has its own clubhouse serving tasty bar meals.
 You may want to hire a golf cart or simply enjoy rambling around the course on foot, taking in the views of Snowdonia and the sea from this picturesque course.

 Car-free days out in Anglesey

-Whatever activities you choose to get involved in, you can guarantee a fabulous fun-filled day for you and all your family in Anglesey, with or without a motor.
+Whatever activities you choose to get involved in, you can guarantee a fabulous fun-filled day for you and all your family in Anglesey, car-free or not.